-Once you understand the CPA application and registration process, it’s time to decide which section of the exam you’ll take first.
+Once you understand and execute the CPA application and registration process, it’s time to decide which section of the exam you’ll take first.

 The answer to this differs by individual and by how the exam content changes each session.
 For example, in 2018, it was a popular strategy to take the REG section of the CPA exam first, as much of it was to change on January 1, 2019.